webpagearshi/Operationalizing-ML/starter_files/README.md

 ![endpoint](Images/Step6-Endpoint%20result.JPG "Endpoint result")

 b.
 Benchmarking-Make changes in the benchmark.sh file by replacing the authentication key with the primary key of the model and the REST uri with that of the model.
-After I ran the endpoint.py file, a data.json file appeared in the folder and then I ran the benchmark.sh script.
+After running the endpoint.py file, a data.json file appears in the folder.
+Then run the benchmark.sh script.

 **Screenshot showing that Apache Benchmark runs against the HTTP API using authentication keys to retrieve performance results.**